Building

 Using our convenience setup script

 On Linux we provide a bash script that you can source that sets up our development environment.
-This sets a few environment variables needed to build the resolver as well as for Houdini/Maya to load it.
+This sets a few environment variables needed to build the resolver as well as for your USD capable application to load it.
 This can be done by running the following from the source directory:

 source setup.sh